gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 **Using `if-else` Statement**

-The `if-else` statement is used to execute one block of code if a condition is true and another block if the condition is false.
+The `if-else` statement executes one block of code if a condition is true and another if the condition is false.

    ```php
     /* Here, the code checks if `$age` is 18 or more.
 If true, it prints, "You are an adult."; otherwise, it prints "You are a minor." */